mahotilo/Bootstrap-Carousel/README.md

 ## Changelog
 * remove jquery.mobile.custom.js and use swipe detection in carousel.js
-* support for all versions of Bootstrap with theme BS version autodetection
+* support for all versions of Bootstrap with autodetection of theme's BS version